1adrianb/human-pose-estimation/README.md

 ## Notes

-For more details/questions please visit the [project page](https://www.adrianbulat.com) or send an email at adrian.bulat@nottigham.ac.uk
+For more details/questions please visit the [project page](https://www.adrianbulat.com) or send an email at adrian.bulat@nottingham.ac.uk

 Warning: The script will download by default both the models and the dataset(~15Gb), if you wan't to avoid this or you already have them downloaded please move them in the corresponding folders in datasets/[datasetname]_dataset/.
 Running the demo for lsp dataset will require only ~700Mb of space.